Nair ceremonies and customs: Sambandham/Podamuri/Pudava Koda/Mundukoda

 In the case of sambandham with Namboothiri men, the system benefited both the Namboothiri Brahmins as well as matrilineal castes like the Nairs for two reasons.
 First, Namboothiri Brahmins had institutionalized primogeniture, permitting only the eldest son to marry within the caste.
-Younger sons (also called aphans) in Namboothiri families were expected to establish sambandham with Nair, Ambalavasi (temple service caste), royal Samantan or Kshatriya women.
-This allowed Nambudiri Brahmins to have more influence through close blood-relations with the ruling elite and martial castes.
+Younger sons (also called aphans) in Namboothiri families were expected to establish sambandham with higher caste Nair (equivalent to Kshatriyas), Ambalavasi (temple service caste), royal Samantan or Kshatriya women.
+This allowed Nambudiri Brahmins to have more influence through close blood relations with the ruling elite and martial castes.
 Secondly, Nair families encouraged the sambandham arrangement with Namboothiri men, who were not involved in warfare and provided stable alliances, also increasing their tharavadu and caste status.